FilipeBarnabe/FilipeBarnabe/README.md

 ---

 What am I trying to work on this year:
-- Learning a new languge at the moment -> Rust
+- Learning a new language at the moment -> Rust
-- Improve my comunicaiton and leadership skills
+- Improve my communication and leadership skills
 - Diving deep into Kafka is on my todo list